Bladder instillation

-Bladder instillation is an outpatient treatment that uses a medicated solution to treat inflammation, pain in the bladder as well as to prevent urinary tract infections.
+Bladder instillation is an outpatient treatment that uses a medicated solution to treat symptoms and conditions affecting the bladder, including urinary tract infections, interstitial cystitis, and bladder cancer.

 What is bladder instillation?